So, you're ready to retire?

 4. Have a monthly spending target.

 The challenge is to neither under- nor over-spend; easy to say but hard to do.
-This is especially true in the earlier years of retirement when your health is at its best and you want to do stuff.
+This is especially true in the earlier years of retirement when your health is at its best and you want to do more stuff.
 There are different approaches to arrive at an appropriate target and a financial planner can help with this analysis.
+But, if you don’t have a target, you won’t know if you’re on track.

 5. Be realistic about your life expectancy.